The Island of Dr. Moreau (1996 film): Plot

-Douglas, Montgomery and Moreau gather and he introduces his hybrid "children".
-He explains his creations: he introduced human DNA into animals in search of a higher being, incapable of harm.
-The existing Beast Folk are imperfect, but Moreau claims to be very close to a solution.
-Moreau's son Azazello comes in with the rabbit, to the disgust of the pacifistic Moreau who forbids meat-eating.
-When he learns of the eaten rabbit, he promises that there will be a trial the next day.
-Douglas tries to escape by boat, but it is overrun with humanoid rats.
+Moreau tells Douglas how he introduced human DNA into animals in search of a higher being, incapable of harm.
+The existing Beast-Folk are imperfect, but Moreau claims to be close to a "solution".
+Meanwhile, his son Azazello finds a half-eaten rabbit.
+After learning of the rabbit, Moreau (who forbids meat-eating) promises that there will be a "trial" the next day.
+Douglas tries to escape by boat, but stops as it is overrun with humanoid rats.